Farm and Garden Experience

 The garden is open for festivals and a guided tour can be booked by clicking the link on this page.

 The Marron Experience is for Farmstay guests only and during the Marron season.
 It is by appointment only.
 Marron is a species of crayfish – freshwater crustaceans resembling small lobsters, that live in the waters of the southwest and is one of the world’s most delicious foods.
 Fishing for marron is tightly government controlled, with a limited season, permits are required and minimum sizes are enforced.
 Recreational marron fishing open season is from 12 noon, 8 January to 12 noon, 5 February.
 In season we will walk you through how to put out nets and later pull them in with the days catch.
 You will then get to taste this delicate morsel caught that day from our own dams.

-Email us for information on Individual Tours or on Coach Party Tours – email@example.com firstname.lastname@example.org.
+Email us for information on Coach Party Tours – firstname.lastname@example.org email@example.com.
 A coach turnaround and parking area is provided.